tagion/hibon_spec/Hash_invariant_Binary_Object_Notation.md

 5. if then len of the key has a value greater than zero then the key is represented as an ASCII string of the length len.

-6. An HiBON is defined as an Array if all the keys is a number u32.
+6. An HiBON is defined as an Array only if all the keys is a number u32 and the keys are defined as indices.

+7. An HiBON all indices most be counting order starting from index 0 to be defined as an Array.

-7. If one or more keys is not a u32 number then the HiBON is defined as an Object.
+8. If one or more keys is not a u32 number then the HiBON is defined as an Object.

-8. If the HiBON is empty the it is defined as both an Object and Array.
+9. If the HiBON is empty the it is defined as both an Object and Array.

-9. All keys most be ordered according to the **is_key_ordered** algorithm.
+10. All keys most be ordered according to the **is_key_ordered** algorithm.

-10. All keys most comply with **in_key_valid** algorithm.
+11. All keys most comply with **in_key_valid** algorithm.

-11. A keys is defined to be an index according to the **is_index** algorithm.
+12. A keys is defined to be an index according to the **is_index** algorithm.

-12. All keys must be unique this means that no key in a HiBON is allowed to have the same value.
+13. All keys must be unique this means that no key in a HiBON is allowed to have the same value.

-13. The VER filed most be the first field in the recorder.
+14. The VER filed most be the first field in the recorder.

-14. The VER of the value '\x00' is not allow.
+15. The VER of the value '\x00' is not allow.

-15. If the version filed is not available the HiBON version is the same as the parent HiBON.
+16. If the version filed is not available the HiBON version is the same as the parent HiBON.

-16. If the VER field is not set the default version is zero.
+17. If the VER field is not set the default version is zero.